220328-uta-sh-net-ext/James-Aluoch/README.md

                 select s;
 ```
   **Join Operators**
-  -The Join operator joins two sequences (collections) based on a key and returns a resulted sequence.
+  -The Join operator joins two sequences (collections) based on a key and returns a resulted sequence.<br>
   **GroupJoin**
   - The GroupJoin operator joins two sequences based on keys and returns groups of sequences.
-It is like Left Outer Join of SQL.
+It is like Left Outer Join of SQL.<br>
-  - The Join operator operates on two collections, inner collection & outer collection.
+  - The Join operator operates on two collections, inner collection & outer collection.<br>
   - It returns a new collection that contains elements from both the collections -  which satisfies specified expression.
 It is the same as inner join of SQL.
    - Example: Join operator C#
 ```